 Students are engaged in experiential entrepreneurship courses throughout the Hinman CEOs Program.
 Led by award-winning faculty, these courses merge the academic side of entrepreneurship and innovation with its application in real life.
 Dynamic speakers and workshops are integrated into the curriculum to cultivate the creation and launch of new ventures.

-Hinman CEOs enroll in one course per semester for their two years in the Program.
+Hinman CEOs join the program with 3-credits in entrepreneurship, enroll in ENES460 and ENES462 during the Program, and take a final elective to fulfill the 12-credit Program.
 All 12-credits of Hinman CEOs courses can be applied to the 15-credit Minor in Technology Entrepreneurship.

-ENES 462 Marketing High-Technology Products & Innovations (3 credits, sample syllabus)
+ENES462 Marketing High-Technology Products & Innovations (3 credits)